IBM/TDD-Bench-Verified/README.md

 ```

 Evaluate model predictions on TDD-bench using the evaluation harness with the following command.
-This command will take the model generated test patches (--predictions_path) as input and report the $TDD_Score$ and number of fail-to-pass instances.
+This command will take the model generated test patches (--predictions_path) as input and report the $TDD_{Score}$ and number of fail-to-pass instances.
 ```bash
 python -m tddbench.harness.run_evaluation \
     --dataset_name TDD_Bench.json \